Maxime-Cllt/FileFlow/README.md

 Build with Rust and the Tauri framework, it is a cross-platform application that can be used on Windows, MacOS and Linux.

+See in the release section for the latest version of the application.

 ## Features

 <label>